 Attaching your beer to an owner/mascot/spokesperson can be a powerful way idea if done to make the emotional connection to consumers who love the human interest angle.
 There are plenty of options here from the Average Joe former executive who followed his dream to start a brewery, to someone like John Picard who’s been a flavour-maker for decades (he also operates a chain of confectionary stores under the Picards’ Original brand).
 Again, straight up bullshit works, too.
 After all – it’s beer, so anything goes.

 Dos Equis, for example, brewed up some kick-ass market share with their mnemonic spokesperson who was just too interesting to ignore.
-Some people clearly embraced the brand just because they bought into being interesting, too!
+Some people clearly embraced the brand community just because they bought into being interesting, too!
 There are limits, though.
 Avoid B-list muppets who may have a sketchy back story when it comes to alcohol.
 So, scratch David Hasselhoff off your list.

-While it can be tough to carve out a profitable space for your brand in the craft beer space – it can be done.
+While it can be tough to carve out a profitable space for your brand community in the craft beer space – it can be done.
 The best approach is to not blindly follow everyone else to the doors of the LCBO or Beer Store right out of the gate.
 That’s what Blade recommended to Ramblin’ Road and that brand has grown stronger every year since we helped launched it back in 2012.

 That’s just one of the successful “craft” beers we’ve helped – others include Upper Canada, Steam Whistle and Creemore Springs, which we fluffed for its owners so that it would attract a big brewery buyer.
 Which it did.